Can I Jump Start a Semi Truck?

 - If you’re relying on a second vehicle, attach the other positive (+) end of the cable to the second battery’s positive (+) terminal.
 Attach the end of the negative (-) cable to the second battery’s negative (-) terminal.

 - Look inside the engine compartment of the truck and locate a metal plate that’s unpainted and free of rust.
 The air conditioner’s compressor bracket, engine manifold, or alternator bracket are solid options.
 Connect the other end of the negative (-) cable to the metal plate.

 - Start the battery charger or the other engine if you’re using an assisting vehicle.
 Let the charger or second vehicle run for a few minutes.

 - Start the semi-truck with the dead battery.
 The engine should turn over.
 If it doesn’t, double-check the cables and connections.
 Wait for a few minutes, then try to start the truck again.

 - Once the semi-truck has started, disconnect the cables in the reverse order they were secured.
 Turn off the charger or assisting car.

 - Let the semi-truck run for about 15 to 20 minutes to ensure the battery is fully charged.

 Get More Trucking Tips from Rechtien International Trucks!

 Rechtien International Trucks is your source for truck driving tips, from how to jump-start a Hino truck to tips on truck maintenance.
-If you have more questions about how to jump-start a semi-truck, contact us or visit us today!
+If you have more questions about how to jump-start a semi-truck or how to replace a truck battery, contact us or visit us today!